oncomouse/dhsi2019/day02.md

 So, in a future, post-DHSI world, you would have just finished running CRA, but we have just finished unzipping our CRA template.

 In VS Code, go to File -> Open and browse to the folder created by CRA.
-Once it opens, hit <kbd>Ctrl+\`</kbd> to bring up the console.
+Once it opens, go to `View->Terminal` to bring up the console.
 Type `npm run start` to start the development server for React.
 You may get asked if you want Node to control your browser, click OK or otherwise allow it.
 You will have a basic React app displayed in your browser.

+Because you sometimes need the development server running *and* Node.js open to check code, if you go to `Terminal->Split Terminal` in Code, you can have two terminals open at the same time.

 Let's look at your app.